 EBROSCO ORDINANCE

-AN ORDINANCE AMENDING AND READOPTING ORDINANCE NO. 7853, ADOPTED MAY 15, 1985, AS AMENDED FROM TIME TO TIME PURSUANT TO DULY ADOPTED ORDINANCES, INCLUDING, BUT NOT LIMITED TO, ORDINANCE NO. 11542 AND EBROSCO ORDINANCE 1887, EACH ADOPTED ON AUGUST 25, 1999, AND ORDINANCE NO. 12334 AND EBROSCO ORDINANCE NO. 2068, EACH ADOPTED JUNE 12, 2002, (COLLECTIVELY, THE “SEWER USER FEE ORDINANCE”), SO AS TO AMEND THE DEFINITION OF “APPLICABLE METER READING PERIOD”; AND PROVIDING FOR OTHER MATTERS RELATED THERETO.
+AN ORDINANCE AMENDING AND READOPTING ORDINANCE NO. 7853, ADOPTED MAY 15, 1985, AS AMENDED FROM TIME TO TIME PURSUANT TO DULY ADOPTED ORDINANCES, INCLUDING, BUT NOT LIMITED TO, ORDINANCE NO. 11542 AND EBROSCO ORDINANCE 1887, EACH ADOPTED ON AUGUST 25, 1999, AND ORDINANCE NO. 12334 AND EBROSCO ORDINANCE NO. 2068, AND ORDINANCE NO. 12647 AND EBROSCO ORDINANCE NO. 2131, EACH ADOPTED MAY 28, 2003, (COLLECTIVELY, THE “SEWER USER FEE ORDINANCE”), SO AS TO AMEND DEFINITIONS THEREOF AND TO REVISE THE BASE RATE AND VOLUME CHARGE CALCULATIONS FOR THE SEWER USER FEE; AND PROVIDING FOR OTHER MATTERS RELATED THERETO.

 WHEREAS, on May 15, 1985, the Metropolitan Council of the Parish of East Baton Rouge and City of Baton Rouge (the “Metropolitan Council”), acting as governing authority of the Parish of East Baton Rouge and City of Baton Rouge, State of Louisiana, adopted Ordinance 7853 for the purpose of placing sewerage service charges or user fees into effect, all in accordance with Article VI, Section 19 of the Louisiana Constitution of 1974, as amended, Chapter 9 of Title 33 of the Louisiana Revised Statutes of 1950, as amended, and other constitutional and statutory authority supplemental thereto, and in accordance with the findings of the Sewerage Control Commission of East Baton Rouge Parish, which was created and established under the authority of Act 546 of the 1984 Regular Session of the Louisiana Legislature, which sewerage service charges or user fees provide necessary funds to acquire, operate and maintain for the Parish of East Baton Rouge, a comprehensive sewerage system that complies with all applicable environmental quality standards; and